zarr-conventions/.github/profile/README.md

-# Zarr Conventions
+# Zarr Adoption Conventions

 **EXPERIMENTAL: This org and the repos it contains are a work in progress and feedback is welcome.**

-This organisation contains documentation and tooling to help define and share Zarr Conventions.
+This organisation contains documentation and tooling to help define and share Zarr Adoption Conventions.

-## What is a Zarr Convention?
+## What is a Zarr Adoption Convention?

-A Zarr Convention is simply a way of using Zarr to store data for a particular domain, application or purpose.
+A Zarr Adoption Convention (Zarr convention, for short) is simply a way of using Zarr to store data for a particular domain, application or purpose.
 For example, a Zarr Convention can define a set of attributes for storing specific metadata that helps downstream applications provide special behaviour and users interpret the data.

 ## Define your own convention